How to pick an AAU team

 Team track record and resources

 If you are looking at a new team then they won’t have any history for you to consider.
-In that case you can try and get a feel for their vision and decide if you want to trust in it.
+In that case, you can try and get a feel for their vision and decide if you want to trust it.